metacurrency/ceptr-org/_projects/holochain.md

 <br />
 <div class="alert alert-warning" role="alert" markdown="1">
-   <b>Stage of Development:</b> Active development for proof-of-concept stage.
+   <b>Stage of Development:</b> Pre-Alpha.
+Proof-of-concept was completed and unveiled at our first [Hackathon](/hackathons).
+We expect to do an **Alpha release in June 2017** when we complete our Security Milestone.
 </div>

 ## Overview